Fire Risk Assessment

 Competence Requirements

-Ahead of these significant reforms, important groundwork has already been undertaken to raise standards and support good practice.
-This work has been supported by Fire Sector Confederation members BAFE, FIA, FPA, IFE, and IFSM, in partnership with the Government, the British Standards Institution, and the Industry Competency Steering Group (ISCG), which is itself accountable to the statutory Industry Competence Committee .
+Important groundwork has already been undertaken to raise standards and support good practice, supported by Fire Sector Confederation members BAFE, FIA, FPA, IFE, and IFSM, in partnership with the Government, the British Standards Institution, and the Industry Competency Steering Group (ICSG).

 Standards

-The British Standard Institution (BSI) operates a Built Environment Competence Programme and a joint “competence hub” with ICSG that provides practical resources.
-BSI also has a published series of competence and practice related British Standards.
-Three are particularly relevant to fire risk assessment:
+The British Standards Institution (BSI) operates a Built Environment Competence Programme and a joint “competence hub” with ICSG that provides practical resources.
+Three published standards are particularly relevant to fire risk assessment: BS 8674:2025 (competence framework), and the methodologies for fire risk assessment in non-housing and housing premises.

 Advice and Guidance